How can be my information be viewed outside of Crossley Street Surgery?

 If you have any queries or concerns about how your information is handled, please do not hesitate to contact our Practice Manager for further information.

-A programme sponsored by NHS Digital to monitor urine albumin:creatinine ratio (ACR) annually for patients with diabetes.
-This enables patients with diabetes to test their kidney function from home.
-We will share your contact details with Healthy.io to enable them to contact you and confirm that you wish them to send you a test kit.
+The data is being processed for the purpose of delivery of a programme, sponsored by NHS Digital, to monitor urine for indications of chronic kidney disease (CKD) which is recommended to be undertaken annually for patients at risk of chronic kidney disease e.g., patients living with diabetes and/or hypertension.
+The programme enables patients to test their kidney function from home.
+We will share your contact details with Healthy.io to enable them to contact you and send you a test kit.
 This will help identify patients at risk of kidney disease and help us agree any early interventions that can be put in place for the benefit of your care.
-If you do not wish to take part in the service, you have the opportunity to decline when Healthy.io contact you.
-If you do not wish to receive any further information from Healthy.io then they will delete any data that they hold about you and we will continue to manage your care within the Practice.
-Further information about this is available at: http://bit.ly/testACR
+Healthy.io will only use your data for the purposes of delivering their service to you.
+If you do not wish to receive a home test kit from Healthy.io we will continue to manage your care within the Practice.
+Healthy.io are required to hold data we send them in line with retention periods outlined in the Records Management code of Practice for Health and Social Care.
+Further information about this is available at: http://minuteful.com/.

 Crossley Street Surgery